Michael J. Rossi

 With differing stainless hardness levels available and widely varying degrees of desired corrosion resistance, decision-making can become complicated.
 Following are some guidelines and hardware profiles to help make the job easier when selecting stainless fasteners for 300 Series stainless applications (the most-often used stainless panel material):

-Fastener Material.
-Standard stainless self-clinching fasteners made from 300 Series cannot be expected to perform reliably in 300 Series stainless sheets, due to the hardness relativity issue.
+Fastener Material: Standard stainless self-clinching fasteners made from 300 Series cannot be expected to perform reliably in 300 Series stainless sheets, due to the hardness relativity issue.
 These fasteners can, however, serve ideally when installed in other types of metal sheets (steel or aluminum) whose hardness is 70 or less on the Rockwell “B” scale (also designated HRB 70).

 The proper fastener solutions for installation into 300 Series stainless sheets include types manufactured from 400 Series stainless or those made from special alloy (precipitation hardened) stainless.
 Depending on type, these fasteners can be used effectively in sheets with hardness ranges from HRB 88 to HRB 92.

-Corrosion Resistance.
-Precipitation hardened stainless clinch fasteners provide extremely high corrosion resistance for use in challenging environments, including medical, foodservice, fluid handling, and marine applications, among others.
+Corrosion Resistance: Precipitation hardened stainless clinch fasteners provide extremely high corrosion resistance for use in challenging environments, including medical, foodservice, fluid handling, and marine applications, among others.
 The 400 Series stainless types will usually provide corrosion resistance comparable to zinc plated steel.

-Fastener Types.
-Significant strides have been made over the years in developing “stainless for stainless” clinch fasteners to meet various application requirements, whether for basic component attachment, stacking or spacing, or enabling subsequent access to assemblies.
+Fastener Types: Significant strides have been made over the years in developing “stainless for stainless” clinch fasteners to meet various application requirements, whether for basic component attachment, stacking or spacing, or enabling subsequent access to assemblies.

 Stainless self-clinching thru-hole threaded standoffs and blind threaded standoffs made from 400 Series can be used in stainless sheets with hardness up to HRB 88.
 In varying lengths, these fasteners enable components to be stacked or spaced in an assembly.
 (Unthreaded types have been introduced for spacing multi-panel assemblies.)
 These fasteners are installed with heads flush with one surface of the mounting sheet and, using blind types, the outer sheet surface is both flush and closed.
+Additional types have been developed for installation into very thin sheets.

 Traditional stainless self-clinching flush-head studs are intended for use in metal sheets of HRB 70 or less.
 Newly designed specialty stainless self-clinching flush head studs for use in stainless sheets with hardness up to HRB 92 demonstrate very high hardness and corrosion resistance and mount flush in stainless sheets.